University of North Carolina School of Law: Employment

+People

 Notable alumni

-There are more than 10,000 alumni of the University of North Carolina School of Law.
+There are more than 10,000 alumni of the University of North Carolina School of Law since its founding.
 Roughly 40 percent of practicing North Carolina attorneys are Carolina Law graduates, more than any other law school in North Carolina.
 Many have gone on to notable roles, including government offices, such as former US Senator and 2004 Vice Presidential candidate John Edwards, and former Chief of Staff to the President of the United States and former US Congressman, Mick Mulvaney.
 Additionally, many have served in positions in the North Carolina state government.
-Among these are the current and recent North Carolina governors (Cooper, Hunt, Holshouser, Moore, and Sanford) and (as of the 2021 term) three of seven North Carolina Supreme Court justices (Barringer, Newby and Hudson).
+Among these are the current and recent North Carolina governors (Cooper, Hunt, Holshouser, Moore, and Sanford) and (as of the 2021 term) three of seven North Carolina Supreme Court justices (Barringer, Newby, and Hudson) as well as one alumnus currently serving on the Court of Appeals of Virginia (Frucci).